Vectorial1024/ExpressBusServices/README.md

 Note: Intercity buses were previously affected by this mod, which does not make much sense and might have caused some other problems (https://github.com/Vectorial1024/ExpressBusServices/issues/15#issuecomment-1187672211), and so they are now free and are not affected by this mod.

+These transportation types are covered by this mod, but contains a different set of settings:

+- Trams

 These transportation types will NEVER be covered by this mod because it will not make sense:

 - Cruisers